MarinMakers/discord-bot/README.md

 Each Command will have 3 properties: `process`, `usage` and `description`.

 ####Process
 Each command includes a `process` property, which contains the function executed by the command.
 This should take two parameters - the `message` object, and `argument`, which is any text trailing the command.

+#####Some Terminology
+For commands, it can be useful to have multiple functions in your module stored under the same `process` (such as how `!twitter tweet`, `!twitter search`, and `!twitter trending` are all handled by one command object).

+In general, commands can be designed like this:`!command method parameters`

+Methods are the sub-commands that call different functions in your module, and should be one word long.
+They can be pulled from the argument parameter fed to the `process` property with `getMethod(argument)`.

+Parameters are any additional text that you want to feed to your methods.
+They can be of any length, and can be pulled from the argument parameter fed to the `process` property with `getParameter(argument)`.

 ####Usage
 Next is the `usage` property.
 This should be a string listing all possible arguments in your command.